Do yourself a favor and visit Seven Magic Mountains, a vibrant desert art installation, on your way to Las Vegas. You won’t regret it.

 Las Vegas’s hot spot.
 Rainbow magic.
 A poetic burst of forms and colors… Seven Magic Mountains is a primary destination to visit in Nevada for all art enthusiasts.
 Nestled near Las Vegas, the colorful installation has stirred up interest since 2016.
-People of all walks of life visit Seven Magic Mountains to invigorate their senses, get inspired, and derive their creativity from the unity of art and desert.
+People from all walks of life visit Seven Magic Mountains to invigorate their senses, get inspired, and derive their creativity from the unity of art and desert.

-Visit Seven Magic Mountains: Meet the Artwork
+Meet the Artwork

-So what is Seven Magic Mountains?
+So what is the Seven Magic Mountains installation?
 The artwork comprises seven poles of painted, stacked, locally-sourced boulders that reach 30 to 35 feet in height.
-While some totems contain three large boulders, others consists of up to six smaller limestone rocks.
+While some totems contain three large boulders, others consist of up to six smaller limestone rocks.
+Each stone is painted in different fluorescent colors.

 The Story of Seven Magic Mountains